-1 1.1 Building Materials 3 Sustainable purchases shall meet one or more of the following criteria (% on cost basis): 1.1.1 Purchases contain at least 10% postconsumer and/or 20% postindustrial material.
-1.1.2 Purchases contain at least 70% material salvaged from off-site or outside the organization.
-1.1.3 Purchases contain at least 70% material salvaged from on-site, through an internal organization materials and equipment reuse program.

-1.1.4 Purchases contain at least 50% rapidly renewable material.
-1.1.5 Purchases contain at least 50% Forest Stewardship Council certified wood.
-1.1.6 Purchases contain at least 50% material harvested and processed or extracted and processed within 500 miles (800 kilometer) radius of the project.
+1.1 Build 1.1 Building Materials Sustainab Sustainable purchases shall meet one or more of the following criteria (% on cost basis): U 1.1.1 50% of purchases contain at least 20% postconsumer and/or 40% postindustrial material.
+U 1.1.2 Purchases contain at least 70% material salvaged from off-site or outside the organization.
+U 1.1.3 Purchases contain at least 70% material salvaged from on-site, through an internal organization materials and equipment reuse program.
+U 1.1.4 Purchases contain at least 50% rapidly renewable material.
+U 1.1.5100% of forest products must come from legal sources with chain of custody (CoC)certification.
+70% must come from certified responsible sources in accordance with LEED CertifiedWood Pilot ACP.
+Local certifications of responsible forestry products are acceptable.
+U 1.1.6 Purchases contain at least 50% material harvested and processed or extracted and processed within 500 miles (800 kilometer) radius of the project.
 Building materials or products shipped by rail or water have been extracted, harvested or recovered, as well as manufactured within a 500 mile (800 kilometer) total travel distance of the project site using a weighted average determined through the following formula: (Distance by rail/3) + (Distance by inland waterway/2) + (Distance by sea/15) + (Distance by all other means) ≤ 500 miles [800 kilometers].
-1.1.7 Compliance Percentage: 10% Very Good 20% Excellent

-1.2 Furniture Sustainabl e purchases shall meet one or more of the following criteria (% on cost basis): 1.2.5 Purchases contain at least 10% postconsumer and/or 20% postindustrial material.
-1.2.2 Purchases contain at least 70% material salvaged from off-site or outside the organization.
-1.2.3 Purchases contain at least 70% material salvaged from on-site, through an internal organization materials and equipment reuse program.
-1.2.4 Purchases contain at least 50% rapidly renewable material.
-1.2.5 Purchases contain at least 50% Forest Stewardship Council certified wood.
-1.2.6 Purchases contain at least 50% material harvested and processed or extracted and processed within 500 miles (800 kilometer) radius of the project.
+1.2 Furnit 1.2 Furniture Sustainab Sustainable purchases shall meet one or more of the following criteria (% on cost basis): U 1.2.1 50% of purchases contain at least 20% postconsumer and/or 40% postindustrial material.
+U 1.2.2 Purchases contain at least 70% material salvaged from off-site or outside the organization.
+U 1.2.3 Purchases contain at least 70% material salvaged from on-site, through an internal organization materials and equipment reuse program.
+U 1.2.4 Purchases contain at least 50% rapidly renewable material.
+U 1.2.5 100% of forest products must come from legal sources with chain of custody (CoC) certification.
+70% must come from certified responsible sources in accordance with LEED Certified Wood Pilot ACP.
+Local certifications of responsible forestry products are acceptable.
+U 1.2.6 Purchases contain at least 50% material harvested and processed or extracted and processed within 500 miles (800 kilometer) radius of the project.
 Building materials or products shipped by rail or water have been extracted, harvested or recovered, as well as manufactured within a 500 mile (800 kilometer) total travel distance of the project site using a weighted average determined through the following formula: (Distance by rail/3) + (Distance by inland waterway/2) + (Distance by sea/15) + (Distance by all other means) ≤ 500 miles [800 kilometers] .
-1.2.7 Compliance Percentage: 10% Very Good 20% Excellent